 Confirm your order and checkout.

-You can order from four to 16 meals per week, but, if you need to, you can change the size of your order, skip a week, or cancel your subscription directly on the app.
+Thankfully Tovala makes it easy to change the size of your order, skip a week, or cancel your subscription directly on the app.

-What you need to take into account is that, in order to receive a discounted oven when you sign up, you need to commit to six weeks’ worth of meals.
+But here’s the catch: if you choose to take advantage of the service’s offer of a discounted oven when you sign up, you’ll need to commit to six weeks’ worth of meals.
 You won’t be able to cancel your order if you haven’t fulfilled that.

 To be able to cancel, you’ll need to buy out of this commitment by paying full price for the oven.

-There are other services out there, like Home Chef, which are much more flexible in this regard.
-You can skip, pause, or cancel at any time, without having to commit to a certain number of weeks or meals.
+Most other meal delivery services I’ve reviewed are much more flexible.
+You can skip, pause, or cancel at any time without having to commit to a certain number of meals or weeks.

-You can read more about the cancellation process in my short blog post.
+You can read more about canceling your Tovala subscription in this short blog post.
 It includes step-by-step instructions on how to cancel, as well as some useful alternatives.

 $9.99 per portion